Skip to main content

 Technology Agnosticism and Interchangeability

 External technologies are implemented as “Adapters” that plug into the core’s ports.
 We have a PostgresOrderRepositoryAdapter and a KafkaEventPublisherAdapter.
 If we decide to migrate from PostgreSQL to MongoDB, we only need to write a new MongoOrderRepositoryAdapter and plug it in.
 The core business logic remains completely unchanged, making technology migrations low-risk and straightforward.
-Example from Tuturuuu:
+Illustrative pseudo-code (no such path exists in the repo):

 export class SupabaseWorkspaceRepository implements WorkspaceRepository {